 How Are We Doing?Please note that the fruit consumption questions were changed in 2011 and results cannot be compared with years prior to 2011.

-In 2015, about one of three (29.8%) Utah adults reported eating fruit two or more times each day (age-adjusted rate).
-The rate in 2011 (the first comparable year) was 33.9%.
-This decrease is statistically significant.
+In 2017, about one of three (34.7%) Utah adults reported eating fruit two or more times each day (age-adjusted rate).

-Women report higher fruit consumption than men.
-Consumption increased with education and income.
-More college graduates (37.1%) and those with some post high school education (29.6%) reported eating fruit at least two times per day than those with lower levels of education (2015 data).
+Women report higher fruit consumption than men (38.6% vs. 29.9%, crude rate).
+Consumption increased with education.
+More college graduates (42.6%) and those with some post high school education (36.2%) reported eating fruit at least two times per day than those with lower levels of education (2017 data).

-Fruit consumption also varied by Utah Small Areas for years 2013 and 2015.
-Five small areas have rates of fruit consumption significantly higher than the state: SLC (Foothill/U of U), Millcreek, Holladay, West Jordan (SE), and American Fork/Alpine.
-Two small areas have rates significantly lower than the state rate: Kearns (V2) and Ogden (Downtown)
+Fruit consumption varied by Utah Small Areas for years 2015 and 2017.
+Seven small areas had rates of fruit consumption significantly higher than the state: Millcreek (East), West Jordan (Southeast), Daybreak, American Fork, Alpine, Provo/BYU, and San Juan (Other).
+Six small areas were identified with significantly lower rates than the state rate: Box Elder County (Other) V2, Ogden (Downtown), Salt Lake City (Downtown) V2, Tooele County (Other), Daggett and Uintah County, and Carbon County.

 1) Schools are encouraged to adopt the Comprehensive School Physical Activity Program.
 This framework encourages students to be physically active for 60 minutes a day through school, home and community activities.[[br]]